Micromyrtus sessilis

-Micromyrtus sessilis is a plant in the myrtle family, Myrtaceae and is endemic to eastern Australia.
+Micromyrtus sessilis is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to eastern Australia.
 It is a dense, spreading shrub with small, more or less linear leaves and flowers that are sometimes single in the upper leaf axils or in dense clusters along the branches.
 It is similar to M. ciliata but has a more northerly distribution.

 Description

 Micromyrtus sessilis is a dense, spreading shrub growing to a height of 0.5-1.5 m and which has hairy young stems.
 The leaves are linear to lance-shaped with the narrower end towards the base, 1.5-3 mm long and less than 1 mm wide with a petiole about 1 mm long.
 The flowers are sometimes arranged singly in upper leaf axils, sometimes form small heads and are sometimes arranged in dense clusters.
 There are two bracteoles at the base of each flower and which fall off as the flower opens.
 The floral cup is cone-shaped and has rounded ribs on its side.
 The sepals are less than 1 mm long and the petals are white to pale pink, circular to elliptic in shape and 1-1.5 mm long.
 There are five stamens 1-1.5 mm long.
 Flowering mainly occurs in September and October.